James-WS-McCullough/daily-architect-wisdom/README.md

-# Daily Developer Wisdom
+# Daily Architect Wisdom

-A simple, elegant web application that delivers daily programming wisdom to inspire and educate developers.
-Each weekday, discover a new piece of expert advice to enhance your coding journey.
+A simple, elegant web application that delivers daily software architecture wisdom to inspire and educate architects.
+Each weekday, discover a new piece of expert advice to enhance your architectural journey.

 ## 🎯 About

 This site was made as a test of the Github Agent Claude Sonnet 4.
 Bad coding practices beware!

-This site provides curated daily programming insights sourced from **"97 Things Every Programmer Should Know"** - a collection of wisdom from experienced software developers and industry experts.
-Each article offers practical advice, best practices, and thoughtful perspectives on software development.
+This site provides curated daily architecture insights sourced from **"97 Things Every Software Architect Should Know"** - a collection of wisdom from experienced software architects and industry experts.
+Each article offers practical advice, best practices, and thoughtful perspectives on software architecture and design.

-**Credit**: All articles are sourced from *"97 Things Every Programmer Should Know"* and full credit goes to the original authors and contributors of that excellent resource.
+**Credit**: All articles are sourced from *"97 Things Every Software Architect Should Know"* and full credit goes to the original authors and contributors of that excellent resource.

 ## ✨ Features

-- **📅 Daily Articles**: New programming wisdom delivered every weekday (Monday-Friday)
+- **📅 Daily Articles**: New architecture wisdom delivered every weekday (Monday-Friday)
 - **🌙 Dark Mode**: Beautiful, easy-on-the-eyes reading experience
 - **📱 Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **⚡ Fast & Lightweight**: Built with Vue.js and Vite for optimal performance